 Everyone needs a little extra help from time to time.
 Which brings us to a question we get asked a lot: do I need employers' liability for freelancers?

 What is employers' liability insurance?

 If a member of staff is injured or ill, and they say it's because of the work they do for you, they can make a claim against you.
 What employers' liability insurance does is compensate them for their pain and suffering, and cover all the legal costs of dealing with a claim.

 And there's more.
 Because if you have employees, employers' liability insurance isn't just nice to have but a legal requirement.
 The Health and Safety Executive can dish out a £2,500 fine for each day you're without cover.
 That's on top of the £1,000 fine for not displaying a valid certificate.
 Ouch.

 But what about employers' liability for freelancers?

 According to the HSE's definition, an 'employee' is someone whose National Insurance and income tax is arranged by their employer.

 Using this definition, a freelancer isn't technically your 'employee'.
-If your business works with freelancers, but you have no other employees, employers' liability insurance isn't a legal requirement, and the HSE can't fine you for not having it.
+So, if your business works with freelancers, but you have no other employees, employers' liability insurance isn't a legal requirement, and the HSE can't fine you for not having it.

 So I don't need it then?